-The DRP Test is a direct measure, in that it is designed specifically to place student reading ability and the complexity of instructional materials on the same scale, known as the DRP Scale of Text Complexity.
+The DRP Core Comprehension Test is a direct measure of CCSS Reading Standard 10, in that it is designed specifically to place student reading ability and the complexity of instructional materials on the same scale, known as the DRP Scale of Text Complexity.
 The test measures students' ability to process and understand increasingly complex text.
-Through its psychometric link to the complexity of reading materials, the DRP test directly connects reader ability to appropriate instructional materials with two integrated components-untimed comprehension tests for students in grades 2 through 12+ and analyses of the difficulty of books and other written materials.
+Through its psychometric link to the complexity of reading materials, the DRP test directly connects reader ability to appropriate instructional materials with two integrated components-untimed comprehension tests for students in grades 1 through 12+ and analyses of the difficulty of books and other written materials.
 The most difficult texts the student can read at various comprehension levels (Independent, Instructional, and Frustration) are reported on The DRP Scale of Text Complexity.
 This data assists teachers in planning instruction and intervention strategies.

-The DRP Test also provides diagnostic information about students' strengths and weaknesses in reading comprehension, by reporting student performance in each of three comprehension clusters:
+The DRP Core Comprehension Test also provides diagnostic information about students' strengths and weaknesses in reading comprehension, by reporting student performance in each of three comprehension clusters consistent with the CCR Anchor Standards and the CCSS for reading.